 OOM logs are particularly useful for indicating when, and in which parts of your infrastructure, your hosts are raising OOM errors.
 You can answer these questions quickly by sending your OOM logs to Datadog for analysis.

 We’ll configure the Datadog Agent to collect OOM logs by identifying a single log line for it to look for.
 We’ll do this because there is often no way to group all of the lines within the log output of an OOM error for parsing.
 OOM Killer logs are a series of calls to the Linux kernel logger, rather than a single multi-line log (e.g., as you can see when it outputs system memory statistics).
 Any kernel logs in syslog will show the standard syslog header for every single line of your OOM log.
-Meanwhile, the Go runtime will print logs directly to stderr without adding a prefix that can be used to group log lines.
+Meanwhile, the Go runtime will print logs directly to stderr without adding a prefix (such as a timestamp) that can be used to group log lines.
 You should check whether your application’s OOM logs will do the same.